ibm-cloud-docs/assistant-data/dialog-responses-json.md

 This example displays two options:

 - Option 1 (labeled `Buy something`) sends a simple string message (`Place order`), which is sent to the workspace as the input text.
 - Option 2 (labeled `Exit`) sends a complex message that includes both input text and an array of intents.
 The response can include any field that is a valid part of a {{site.data.keyword.conversationshort}} message.
-(For more information about the structure of message input, see the [API Reference ](https://cloud.ibm.com/apidocs/assistant/assistant-data-v2#send-user-input-to-assistant){: external}.)
+(For more information about the structure of message input, see the [API Reference](https://cloud.ibm.com/apidocs/assistant/assistant-data-v2#send-user-input-to-assistant){: external}.)

 ```json
 {